 To get started, navigate to the Accounting app.

 Down the left-hand side, you have the ability to view numerical ranges using the index marks.
 For example, clicking 1 will expand indexing to the next character (10, 11, 12, etc.) allowing you to filter directly to the range you need.

 Working with Default Accounts

-At the bottom of this page, you'll see the Account Properties.
-The accounts listed in these fields are created and configured in the Chart of Accounts, and this category happens to use Odoo's default settings from the configuration.
+At the bottom of this page, you'll see the Account Properties and Account Stock Properties.
+The accounts listed in these fields are created and configured in the Chart of Accounts, and this category happens to use Odoo's default settings in its configuration.